On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 • Contribution as part of the digital transformation of the healthcare sector by integrating electronic product inserts with electronic medical records, etc.

-Agreed that future collaboration between regulatory authorities and pharmaceutical industry associations on e-labeling in the Asian region is important.
+In the Asian region, regulatory authorities and pharmaceutical industry associations agreed that it is important to collaborate on e-labeling in the region in the future.

-• Share of e-labeling best practices in the Asian region
+• Sharing of e-labeling best practices in the Asian region

 • Discussed the establishment of a common e-labeling platform for the Asian region

-• Consideration of creating a position paper on e-labeling initiatives in the Asian region
+• Consideration of preparing a position paper on e-labeling initiatives in the Asian region

-• Conduct surveys and create a roadmap as part of efforts to realize the above
+• Conduct surveys and create a roadmap for the above, as part of efforts to realize the above

 Access To Innovative Medicines-2 (BioWeber based on BCS)